limit-zero/mongoose-graphql-pagination/README.md

 # GraphQL Mongoose Cursor Pagination
 Adds support for Relay-like cursor pagination with Mongoose models/documents.
+In addition, this library also provides type-ahead (autocomplete) functionality (with pagination) using MongoDB regular expression queries.

 ## Install
 `yarn add @limit0/mongoose-graphql-pagination`